An adversary bound for quantum signal processing: Quantum signal processing as a state conversion problem

 \subsection{The $\gamma_2$-bounds over $L^2(\T^m, \C^K)$}

 We are interested in the conversion $\xi(\vv{z}) \mapsto \tau(\vv{z})$, given access to an oracle $O(\vv{z}) : \T^m \rightarrow U(\calM)$.
 All the definitions for state conversion over finite labels given in the Section~\ref{sec:finite-state-conversion} are also valid in this setting.
-Our goal now is to define the $\gamma_2$-bounds over this Hilbert space, preserving as many properties as possible.
+Our goal now is to define the $\gamma_2$-bounds over $L^2(\T^m, \C^K)$, preserving as many properties as possible.

-\begin{definition}[Unidirectional relative $\gamma_2$-bound over $L^\infty(\T^m)$] Fix a linear operator $E$ on $L^2(\T^m)$, with $e(\vv{x}, \vv{y})$ being its integral kernel and a Hermitian bounded block operator $\Delta$ with continuous kernel $\Delta(\vv{x}, \vv{y}): \calM \rightarrow \calM$ for some finite-dimensional Hilbert space $\calM$.
+\begin{definition}[Unidirectional relative $\gamma_2$-bound over $L^\infty(\T^m)$] Fix a linear operator $E$ on $L^2(\T^m)$ with $e(\vv{x}, \vv{y})$ being its integral kernel and a Hermitian bounded block operator $\Delta$ with continuous kernel $\Delta(\vv{x}, \vv{y}): \calM \rightarrow \calM$ for some finite-dimensional Hilbert space $\calM$.
 Define $\gammatwo(E \,|\, \Delta)$ as the optimal value of the following optimization problem: